 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
-If the State is "Good" in all categories, no further narrative or explanation is necessary.

-Arkansas' Crash Timeliness rating is fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police.
+Arkansas' Crash Timeliness rating for FY 2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police.
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
-Due to the back log created by the unavailability of crash reports, this will
+Due to the back log created by the unavailability of crash reports, this will take a matter of time to level out and get back in good standing.
+Arkansas' Crash Timeliness rating for FY 2020 is currently good based on catching up entering the back log of crash reports.

-Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
+Program Activities FY 2019 - 2021: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
+These activities should include all measures listed in the table above.
+Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.

-Arkansas' Crash Timeliness rating is fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
+Arkansas' Crash Timeliness rating for FY2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 The ASP, the e-crash provider, is now working to develop the capability to export reportable crash data and import them into AHP's crash system.
 This will help to improve the timeliness of crash data.
+Arkansas' Crash Timliness rating for FY 2020 is currently good based on catching up entering the back log of crash reports.